 Each stub in the stub tree is simply a bean class with no behavior.
 A stub stores a subset of the corresponding PSI element's state, like the element's name, modifier flags like public or final, etc. The stub also holds a pointer to its parent in the tree and a list of its children's stubs.

 To support stubs for your custom language, you first need to decide which of your PSI tree elements should be stored as stubs.
 Typically, you need to have stubs for things like methods or fields visible from other files.
 You usually don't need to have stubs for things like statements or local variables, which are not visible externally.

 The following steps need to be performed only once for each language that supports stubs:

 Change the file element type for your language (the element type that you return from

 com.intellij.stubElementTypeHolderextension and specify the interface which contains the

-IElementTypeconstants used by your language's parser as well as
+IElementTypeconstants used by your language's parser.
+Define common

 For each element type that you want to store in the stub tree, you need to perform the following steps:

 Make sure the implementation class for the PSI element extends